LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

 * node enviroment setup
 * typescript setup
 * webpack serverless setup - to compile typescript and pack for deploy node_modules
+* Enviroment variables - setup for work with enviroment variables, you can setup their local and in produciton

 ## Fast setup | Servless from scratch tutorial
 Just dogo step by step and you will deploy you function to AWS